Time: The Kalief Browder Story now Airing on Netflix

-Mr. Prestia has appeared on Good Day New York, CNN, MSNBC, ABC News.
-His cases have been covered by the New Yorker Magazine, the New York Times, the NY Daily News and the New York Post.
+Mr. Prestia has appeared on Good Day New York, CNN, NBC, MSNBC, ABC News.
+His cases have been covered by the New Yorker Magazine, the New York Times, New York Magazine, the NY Daily News and the New York Post.

 Mr. Prestia is admitted to practice law in New York and in Federal Court Second Circuit, Southern and Eastern Districts.
 He received his Juris Doctorate from St. John’s University School of Law and began his career as a prosecutor in the Kings County.